Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: Variable, Abort
  - Requires: Baika no Jutsu active

-Effects: This jutsu functions in all the same ways as described in Nikudan Sensha, except that your Bowl attack is now Stamina 15 and considered to be a weapon attack (meaning Blocking reduces it by less, and it may be harder to parry), and you can take and apply Weapon Focus to it, as well as Power Attack and Unarmed Focus, with both abilities normal Stamina increase instead applying to its Chakra cost, at double the normal cost.
-For every point your attack hits by you add +1d* to the attack’s damage, and anyone who attempts to attack you in melee range while you’re Rolling takes half this technique’s damage automatically.
+Effects: This jutsu functions in all the same ways as described in Nikudan Sensha, except that your Bowl attack is now Stamina 15 and considered to be a weapon attack, meaning Blocking reduces it by less, and it may be harder to parry, and you can take and apply Weapon Focus to it, as well as Power Attack, with both abilities normal Stamina increase instead applying to its Chakra cost, at double the normal cost.
+For every point your attack hits by you add +1d* to the attack’s damage, though if they block or elect to not defend they do not take any addition damage, and anyone who attempts to attack you in melee range while you’re Rolling takes half this technique’s damage automatically.
 They can choose to opt out of their attack to avoid the damage, but otherwise get no defense against it if they continue with their attack.
 Thanks to the Kunai, the delay in how quickly you can turn to target someone is made easier, negating the delay before you can retarget someone after missing them with Bowl.

 Using this Jutsu requires at least 30 Kunai attached by wire, which are not used up and may be used repeatedly for this technique, though repurposing them as throwing weapons (i.e., removing them from their wire) means they can not longer be used for this until reattached (as something to be done out of combat).